Paradise-Pi/ParadisePi/docs/docs/user-guide/intro.md

 If you have Paradise running already and want to know how to use it, head to [Control Panel](control/intro)

 If you want to change some settings, head to [Administration Menu](admin/intro)

-To setup a new system from scratch please see the guide at [Deploying](deploying/intro)